-Group stainless steel deliveries in the third quarter are expected to decrease by 0–10% compared to the second quarter, in line with the seasonal pattern.
+Group stainless steel deliveries for continuing operations* in the third quarter are expected to decrease by 10–20% compared to the second quarter.

-The European ferrochrome benchmark price remained stable at USD 1.56/lb for the third quarter.
+The European ferrochrome benchmark price decreased to USD 1.80/lb for the third quarter.

 Planned maintenance costs in the third quarter are expected to increase by approximately EUR 10 million compared to the second quarter.

-With current raw material prices and exchange rates, significant raw material-related inventory and metal derivative gains or losses are not expected in the third quarter.
+With current raw material prices, significant raw material-related inventory and metal derivative losses are expected to be realized in the third quarter.

-Adjusted EBITDA in the third quarter of 2021 is expected to be at a similar level compared to the second quarter.
+Adjusted EBITDA for continuing operations* in the third quarter of 2022 is expected to be lower compared to the second quarter.